Master of Science in Industrial Logistics Systems

 12 for non-local students

 HK$3,500 per credit for local students

 BSc (NE Heavy MachineryInst), MSc (Beijing Univ.
 Aeronautics & Astronautics), PhD (W Virginia)

 This programme is offered within the Postgraduate Scheme in Industrial and Systems Engineering.

 Aims & Characteristics

-The programme provides an opportunity for managers and engineers who graduated from engineering and other disciplines, to obtain additional expertise in the planning, organising, staffing, training, assessing, reporting, monitoring, coordinating and controlling of information and other resources involved in the production of goods and services and delighting the customers.
-Study tour will be arranged for students to visit the logistics facilities and attend classes in the universities of the Chinese mainland.
+The programme provides an opportunity for managers and engineers who graduated from engineering and other disciplines to obtain additional expertise in the planning, organising, staffing, training, assessing, reporting, monitoring, coordinating and controlling of information and other resources involved in the production of goods and services and satisfying customers.
+A study tour will be arranged for students to visit the logistics facilities and attend classes in universities of the Chinese mainland.

 Recognition & Prospects

 The programme is accredited by The Chartered Institute of Logistics and Transport (Hong Kong) and The Hong Kong Logistics Association.
-It is suitable for logistics professionals working in various fields, including logistics and distribution, retail, freight forwarding, healthcare service, delivery service, consultancy service, manufacturing logistics, procurement and many other fields dealing with transportation.
+It is suitable for logistics professionals working in various fields, including logistics and distribution, retail, freight forwarding, healthcare services, delivery services, consultancy services, manufacturing logistics, procurement and many other fields dealing with transportation.
 The programme provides students with the necessary knowledge and skills for improving the efficiency of an enterprise’s logistics activities and cultivates them to become logistics experts.

 Core Areas of Study